Greetings mate and Welcome aboard.

 Comparison in a nutshell:

-The C414 XLS may be even more versatile than the C214 given all of those different polar patterns.
+The C414 XLS is even more versatile than the C214 given all of those different polar patterns.
 What you get:

 - Wide cardioid